-Phillips 66 Pipeline LLC operates nearly 12,000 miles of pipeline and nearly 50 storage terminals.
+Phillips 66 Pipeline LLC operates approximately 15,000 miles of pipeline and nearly 50 storage terminals.
 Each day we safely transport raw petroleum products, like crude oil, and refined products, like gasoline, diesel and jet fuel.
 Energy products like these are part of our daily lives and necessary as we fuel our cars, cool our homes and use manufactured plastics products.

 Operating with Integrity

 Pipelines are the most reliable method to move energy products, helping to meet our nation’s growing economic and energy needs.
 They operate under many government regulations and industry standards.
 These measures address all aspects of pipeline operation, such as where and how they are built, operated, tested and maintained – and we strive to exceed each requirement and best practice.

 Our commitment to safety goes further, with the goal that everyone who lives or works near our assets is aware of our lines and facilities, adopts safe digging practices, learns the signs of a pipeline leak and knows how to quickly respond if he or she suspects a problem.

 Products transported and stored in Phillips 66 Pipeline LLC pipeline and terminal systems include refined products, crude oils, highly volatile liquids (HVLs), natural gas and hydrogen.
 These are considered hazardous materials.
 Though we interact with energy products like these in our daily lives they are potentially dangerous if improperly managed, transported or released.

 There are many federal and state regulatory agencies to confirm products are handled in pipelines of integrity and by capable operators.
 The risk of living or working near a pipeline containing hazardous materials is tied to the potential of an unplanned release of product carried by the pipeline.
 Unintentional releases can impact surrounding populations, property and the environment.
 Releases may result in property damage, environmental damage or injuries – even death.